 - Submitting Grades

-Faculty enter grades online for the Fall, Intersession, Spring, and Summer terms through ISIS.
+Faculty enter grades online for the Fall, Intersession, Spring, and Summer terms through SIS.
 Grade deadlines for each semester are located here.Grades for students expected to graduate (denoted on your roster) need their final grades submitted within 48 hours after their final examination.
 You will receive an email notifying you of the grading schedule and important deadlines.
 Students who are expecting to graduate and receive their diplomas in December or May cannot do so if their Fall/Spring grades have not been submitted.